- Why Research

 Seeking to identify novel targets for treatment of drug resistant breast cancers.

 Laboratory studies are conducted to study the role of aspartate in tumor cell metabolism and evaluate a targeted approach as a potential treatment strategy for aggressive tumors.

 These studies may inform the development of new targeted approaches to improve outcomes for patients with advanced breast cancer.

-Dr. Birsoy's lab has recently discovered that tumor cells rely on oxygen to produce an amino acid called aspartate that is required for the tumor cell’s metabolism.
+Dr. Birsoy's lab has recently discovered that an amino acid called aspartate is required for the tumor cell’s metabolism.
 He will employ innovative genetic and metabolomic technologies in elaborate studies aimed at identifying key processes in tumor cell metabolism and the role of aspartate in the adaptive response to hypoxia in cancer cells.